-In 1880 the Sisters of St Joseph, Perthville, NSW, sent a tiny group of Sisters to make a new foundation in Whanganui, Aotearoa, New Zealand.
+In 1880 the Sisters of Saint Joseph, Perthville, NSW, sent a tiny group of Sisters to make a new foundation in Whanganui, Aotearoa, New Zealand.

 Around then, there were only about 1 billion people living on Earth.
 During the intervening years the human population has increased by a factor of six, six times!
 This September, 2017, we have reached 7.6billion.